LispCookbook/cl-cookbook/packages.md

   (:use :cl))
 (in-package :mypackage)

+;; Add nickname :RE to package :CL-PPCRE.
 (rename-package :cl-ppcre :cl-ppcre '(re))

-;; You can use RE instead of CL-PPCRE now.
+;; You can use :RE instead of :CL-PPCRE now.
 (re:scan "a" "abc")
 ~~~